 Gabriele Carcano, recipient of a 2010 Borletti-Buitoni Trust Fellowship Award, is a pianist equally at home in recital, as a soloist with orchestras and in chamber music.
 Praised by the Süddeutsche Zeitung as a "sculptor of sound" and "aesthete" after his Munich debut at the Herkulessaal, Gabriele is the winner of numerous awards, including the Casella Prize at the Competition Premio Venezia, where he made his debut at Teatro La Fenice.
 He has been supported by the CRT Foundation, De Sono Foundation and was also awarded a grant from the Fondation des Banques Populaires Françaises - Natexis in 2008.

-Gabriele has appeared as soloist in venues in Berlin, Hong Kong, Tel Aviv, Rome and in Tokyo, Salle Pleyel in Paris, at the Herkulessaal in Munich, the Lingotto, at the Scherzo Series in Madrid, the Società del Quartetto in Milan, the Teatro della Pergola in Florence, the Tonhalle in Zurich and at Unione Musicale in Turin.
+Gabriele has appeared in venues such as Zurich Tonhalle, Salle Pleyel in Paris, at the Herkulessaal in Munich, the Lingotto in Turin, at the Scherzo Series in Madrid, the Società del Quartetto in Milan, Mariinsky Theatre, the Teatro della Pergola in Florence as well as in Berlin, Hong Kong, Tel Aviv, Rome and in Tokyo.

 Featured in many festivals, from the Mariinsky International Piano Festival in St. Petersburg, to the Mecklenburg-Vorpommern Festival, the Radio France Festival in Montpellier, the Rheingau Musik Festival, at the prestigious Piano aux Jacobins in Toulouse and at the MiTo Festival in Turin.
 Gabriele performed as a soloist with the Orchestra Giuseppe Verdi di Milano, Orchestre National de Montpellier, Orchestra da Camera di Mantova, Orchestra di Padova e del Veneto, Staatskapelle Weimar and Württembergische Philharmonie Reutlingen, Orchestra Petruzzelli of Bari, Comunale di Bologna and conductors such as Alain Altinoglu, Lawrence Foster, Ion Marin, Claus Peter Flor, Maxiliam Emilyanichev, Federico Maria Sardelli, Clemens Schuldt and Stefan Solyom.

 At the invitation of Mitsuko Uchida, he participated in the Marlboro Festival four times and was featured on Musicians from Marlboro tours, performing at venues and series such as the PCMS in Philadelphia, the Gardner Museum Concerts in Boston , People's Symphony Concerts in New York, Montreal, Toronto, Washington DC.